Approximate expressions for mathematical constants from PSLQ algorithm: a simple approach and a case study: Searching for integer relations: the PSLQ algorithm

 Presently, the best algorithm for detecting integer relations is the PSLQ algorithm (acronym for \emph{Partial Sum of Least sQuares}) introduced by Ferguson and Bailey (1992)~\cite{Ferguson}.
-A simplified formulation for this algorithm, mathematically equivalent to the original one, was subsequently developed by Ferguson and co-workers (1999)~\cite{Bailey99}.
-This more efficient version of PSLQ is currently implemented in both \emph{Maple} and \emph{Mathematica}, two of the most popular mathematical softwares.
-It was this version, together with some reduction schemes, that was named one of the `ten algorithms of the century'~\cite{ALGcentury}.
+A simplified formulation for this algorithm, equivalent to the original one, was subsequently developed by Ferguson and co-workers (1999)~\cite{Bailey99}.
+This more efficient version is currently implemented in both \emph{Maple}$^\mathrm{TM}$ and \emph{Mathematica}$^\mathrm{TM}$, two of the most popular mathematical softwares.
+This version of PSLQ, optimized with certain reduction schemes, was named one of the `ten algorithms of the century' in Ref.~\cite{ALGcentury}.